dlwh/draccus/docs/api.md

 `Enum`

-Enums can be really useful for configurations, `pyrallis` inherently supports the `enum.Enum` class and parses enums using the matching keyword values.
+Enums can be really useful for configurations, `draccus` inherently supports the `enum.Enum` class and parses enums using the matching keyword values.

 `pathlib.Path`

-The `pathlib.Path` type is useful for path manipulation, and hence a useful type for our configuration dataclasses. `pyrallis` inherently supports the class and can convert an `str` to `Path` and back, according to the type hints.
+The `pathlib.Path` type is useful for path manipulation, and hence a useful type for our configuration dataclasses. `draccus` inherently supports the class and can convert an `str` to `Path` and back, according to the type hints.

 `dataclasses`
-`Dataclasses` are also supported by `pyrallis.decode` and `pyrallis.encode`.
-In fact, this is how pyrallis operates behind the scenes.
+`Dataclasses` are also supported by `draccus.decode` and `draccus.encode`.
+In fact, this is how draccus operates behind the scenes.

 ## Working with Files

-### pyrallis.dump
+### draccus.dump
 ```python
 def dump(config: Dataclass, stream=None, omit_defaults: bool = False, **kwargs)
 ```
 Serialize a configuration dataclass into a file stream.
 If stream is None, return the produced string instead.
 Additional arguments are passed along to the `dump` function of the current configuration format.
-In practice this function uses pyrallis.encode to create a standard dictionary from the dataclass which is then passed along to the configuration parser.
+In practice this function uses draccus.encode to create a standard dictionary from the dataclass which is then passed along to the configuration parser.

 > Parameters